 Spiraea Walberton’s Plumtastic

 From world leading plant breeder David Tristram, Spiraea Walberton’s Plumtastic won a silver HTA New Plant award in the Shrub category.
 The new Spiraea has rich plum-purple foliage with beautiful cerise flowers.
-Also, in the autumn the foliage transforms into vibrant orange.
 The neat compact habit makes this new hardy shrub idea for smaller modern gardens.
 Available to reserve from our 2019 Hotspots catalogue.

 Salvia Rockin Deep purple